daltonfury42/truecase/README.md

 - "title" < DEFAULT
 - "capitalize"
 - "lower"
-- Or, pass if your own lambda function
+- Or, pass if your own lambda function (takes the token with original casing as a single parameter)

+*If an invalid option is passed, title is used*

+Lambda function example:
 ```python
 >>> import truecase
 >>> truecase.get_true_case('i work in the nsa.', lambda token: token.upper())